Giro 2020: The Route

 The Giro d'Italia started on Saturday 3 October with a time trial on Sicily to finish with a flat ITT into Milan on 25 October.
 Attackers are treated during three weeks of action, while the last week is bound to bring spectacle with a series of tough Alpine tests before

-Stage 4 leads to a punchy finish climb in Agrigento and the 5th stage serves an uphill finish on Mount Etna – 18.2 kilometres at 6.8% -, while the 6th stage travels over a huge climb halfway to a flat finale.
+The Giro d’Italia was supposed to start in Budapest, but the Hungarian Grande Partenza will be saved for a later date.
+The race now kicks into gear with a fast ITT from Monreale to Palermo.
+Stage 2 leads onto a punchy finish climb into Agrigento and the 3rd stage serves an uphill finish on Mount Etna – 18.2 kilometres at 6.8% -, while the 4th stage travels over a huge climb halfway to a flat finale.

 The final week kicks off with a demanding race from Udine to San Daniele del Friuli.
-The tone is set and the Giro continues with the 17th stage over the legendary Monte Bondone, while the finish climb leads to the Madonna di Campiglio skiresort.
-A passage over the mighty Stelvio is included in stage 18 to Lago di Cancano in the mountains above Bormio before the 19th stage wil be the last chance for the sprinters in Asti, southeast of Turin.
+The tone is set and the Giro continues with the 17th stage over the legendary Monte Bondone, while the finish climb leads to the Madonna di Campiglio ski resort.
+A passage over the mighty Stelvio is included in stage 18 to Lago di Cancano in the mountains above Bormio before the 19th stage will be the last chance for the sprinters in Asti, southeast of Turin.

 The 20th stage on the penultimate day of action takes in the Colle dell’Agnello (21 kilometres at 6.9%), Col d’Izoard (13.9 kilometres at 7.1%) and Colle del Monginevro (6.4 kilometres at 6.7%) before finishing uphill in Sestriere after a 11.3 kilometres ascent at 6%.